refaktor/rye/README.md

-# nekozito 🌾
+# rye 🌾

-> ⚠️ This is experimental programming language from [refaktor], looking into new language concepts with interpreter in Go. ⚠️
+> ⚠️ This is experimental programming language from [refaktor], looking into new (and borrowed) language ideas with interpreter in Go. ⚠️

 ## Development and experimentation